tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/define-stored-access-policy.md

 ## Create or modify a stored access policy

-The access policy for a shared access signature consists of the start time, expiration time, and permissions for the signature.
+The access policy for a shared access signature consists of the start time, expiry time, and permissions for the signature.
 You can specify either of the following options or combine them:

 - All of these parameters on the signature URI and none on the stored access policy
 - All of these parameters on the stored access policy and none on the URI